BrunoComitre/docker-resource-inventory/README.md

 Where:
     - docker run : Command to execute the container
     - -it : To allow iteration with the project
-    - centos : The image to be created
+    - <DOCKER HUB IMAGE> : The image to be created
     - /bin/bash : Initializes a container with a process in the terminal
 Example:
     docker run -it centos /bin/bash